 I loved our tour.
 Mark did too, especially the cranes and the containers.

 After that, we took the city train all the way to Viña del Mar to go to the beach.
 Viña del Mar is a slightly upscale version of Valparaíso, but it’s nowhere as glamorous as Punta Del Este despite several fancy buildings, dozens of American fast-food chains and a casino.
-The beach was dirty and the waves too strong to swim.
+The beach was dirty and the waves were too strong to swim.
 I tested the water—cold.
-Most Chileans hung out on the beach in the summer clothes—no Brazilians parading half naked here!
+Most Chileans hung out on the beach in summer clothes—no Brazilians parading half-naked here!

 The walk along the beach was nice, though and I admired the rows of tall palm trees.

 I’m really glad we came to Valparaíso, it was a good decision, despite not having a travel guide for Chile (we weren’t planning to go there in the first place!) or a plan.
 We discovered a new city and another side of the country, plus we got to enjoy the Pacific side for a while.

 It’s now time to head back to Argentina for the final stretch, the pièce de résistance.
 Am I ready to go home soon?
 Absolutely not, especially with the daycare issue still unsolved.
 It bothers me that a year later, we are once again back to square one.
 Last year, we came back from Mexico to cold Canada without a solution for Mark—and we were starting to need one, as he was outgrowing the baby stage, sleeping less and I needed to work.
 Mark is now a busy and curious two-year-old who needs a routine at home, something I can’t offer him in the dead of the winter when we can barely go outside and when I have to work.
 I feel completely lost.
 I feel like Canada failed me, as whiny as it sounds.